aodin/flask-example/README.md

 - [X] Use standard CLI commands, such as `flask run` and `flask db`
 - [X] Separate development and production configurations set by `FLASK_ENV`
 - [x] `pytest` can run from the project root
+- [x] Uses database migrations
+- [ ] Uses database migrations in testing
 - [x] Can use PostGres for testing
 - [x] Creates a separate PostGres database for testing
 - [ ] Runs PostGres tests in transactions
 - [ ] Can use sqlite for testing
 - [ ] Database configuration can be set without modifying committed files
+- [X] Example Blueprint usage
+- [X] Custom CLI commands
 - [X] Can send email from routes and test them via pytest
 - [ ] Example S3 bucket access and testing
 - [ ] Example Flask-Login usage and testing
-- [ ] Common timestamp model mixins
+- [ ] Example timestamp model mixin
+- [ ] Custom Jinja function examples
+- [ ] Middleware and global template context variable examples

 ## Quickstart